ISAs are useful tax-saving wrappers. Using them to their best involves some surprisingly difficult decisions.

 - low dealing charges.
-These may be higher than for dealing in your usual brokerage account.
+These may be higher than for dealing in your usual share account.

-- ability to move investments to a brokerage account without sale and repurchase
+- ability to move investments to your share account without sale and repurchase

 - no exit fees

 It is extraordinarily difficult to give generalised advice on ISAs.
-We make a number of points below.
-Every one should be qualified with the words 'probably' and 'depending on your personal circumstances', and it is for you to do the maths that will help you make your own decision:
+Every point below should be qualified with the words 'probably' and 'depending on your personal circumstances', and it is for you to do the maths that will help you make your own decision:

 - The worst that can happen to you, if you open an ISA and later want to withdraw the investment, is that you will have wasted an annual administration fee but saved a bit of tax.

-- The tax benefits of a SIPP are more than those of an ISA, but you lose control of your capital in a SIPP
+- The tax benefits of a SIPP are more than those of an ISA, but you are unable to withdraw money until you take your pension.

 - If you have decided not to use an ISA allowance, why don't you at least put some of your cash cushion into it and save income tax on the interest until such time as you need the cash?